alanbergland/alanbergland.github.io/_pages/diversity.md

 layout: page
 title: Diversity Statement
 show_sidebar: false
-permalink: /what-we-do/
+permalink: /diversity/
 ---

 We are currently workshopping our statement on diversity inclusion.
 As scientists, the Bergland Lab is committed to ensuring a safe, empowering, and diverse environment.

+Stay tuned for our official statement.